puuro/ftpcatapult-2/README.md

 pull brave: Pull files from server that have changed since last pull.
 They are downloaded to image folder and project folder.<br>
 pull local: Copy files from image folder to project folder.<br>
 pull force: Pull everything from server.<br>
 pull file [FILE]: Pull a single file from server.
 You can edit and push single files, too.
-You don't need to have a whole project on your hard disk.<br>
+You don't need to have a whole project on your hard disk.
+When using this command you have to create proper directories in image and project folder because this command doesn't create the needed directories.
+E.g. pull files css/css.css: you have to create mkdir image/css and mkdir [PROJECT DIR]/css.<br>
 i'm_up_to_date: If you know you're files are up to date you may use this command so files are not pulled that have changed before current time.<br>